sssvip/algorithms4th/src/fundamentals/sort/shellsort/README.md

 > ShellSort Class extends Sortable

-the importance think about shell sort is that devide the array and use insert sort again and again
+the important thinking about shell sort is that divide the array and use insert sort again and again

 You can run main method to test.